saltstack/salt/doc/topics/cloud/misc.rst

 ~~~~~~~~~~~~~~~~~~~~

 Some cloud drivers check for an available IP or a successful SSH connection
-using a function, namely, SoftLayer and SoftLayer-HW.
+using a function, namely, SoftLayer, and SoftLayer-HW.
 So, the amount of time
 Salt Cloud should retry such functions before failing.
 Default: 5 minutes.